-Our Pathlight Kitchen team has developed a 12-week basic culinary training program, including a 4-week ServSafe certification and a 16-hour program in banquet set-up/service.
+Our Pathlight Kitchen team has developed a 12-week basic Culinary Training Program, including a ServSafe Management Certification, as well as a separate, 16-hour program in Dining Room and Table Service Skills.
 Classes are small and offer individual coaching.

 Students in our culinary program gain a basic understanding of kitchen safety, fundamental cooking methods and techniques, kitchen and restaurant dynamics and their roles in the food preparation process.
 Our executive chef trainer designs projects that trainees can accomplish to build self-confidence while he evaluates their strengths and guides them in improving on perceived weaknesses.
 He also networks with local restaurant groups, catering operations, and country/golf clubs to identify employment opportunities with the potential for more sustainable employment than corporate food service might initially offer.

 Classes are held in our modern 13,000 square foot Pathlight Kitchen building, renovated in 2013 through a partnership with Orange County government, which includes three professional-grade kitchens (two banquet/catering kitchens and a baking kitchen), a test/classroom kitchen, as well as event space for up to 150 people.
 In addition to teaching the tools of the trade, this 12-week program will enable students to understand the variety of career tracks available in the culinary trade.